Skip to main content

 Queued delivery

 Connector-backed output delivery is not purely synchronous.
 Kheish uses a persisted delivery queue with retries, so transient failures do not silently discard outbound responses.
+The delivery store keeps pending records, completed delivery audit records, and a dead-letter log.
+Operator API and CLI views are redacted and can be inspected with:

 Current output surfaces